luised94/lab_utils/gel_extract_cli_README.md

     make_payload.py          builds an inlined static copy of the page (no server), for a frozen, shareable picker

+## The value column, background, and blank lanes

+The `value` column is the number to carry into your Bradford adjustment.
+It is already background-corrected once: `raw_value` in the profile is each migration row's width sum of (pixel - plate_background_median), clipped at zero, so the global plate background is subtracted per pixel before the span is summed.
+The TIFF is not involved in `value` at all; it is only rasterised for the picker's background image.
+So a wrong TIFF changes the picture, never the numbers.

+Blank (empty) lanes still read non-zero (order 1e6) against protein lanes (order 1e7 to 1e8) because the global plate median removes the plate level, not the local gel background: the gel lane sits slightly above the surrounding plate, and that residual, summed over the whole span (roughly 138 rows x 60 px), accumulates to about 1e6.
+It is local background and streak, not protein.
+Against protein lanes it is 1 to 2 percent, so it barely moves the ratios of strong lanes, but it matters for any weak lane.

+To remove it, subtract a blank baseline: the average `value` of the empty lanes, subtracted from every lane's `value`.
+This is a simple constant offset and is easiest to do in the Excel sheet where the Bradford planning already lives (value_corrected = value - AVERAGE(empty-lane values)).
+It is deliberately not a column here yet: distinguishing empty from ladder needs the sample sheet's lane_content, which the extractor does not currently read (see Deferred).

+## Decisions settled

+- Reference scoring is scrapped; the picker chooses by eye, not by a metric.
+- Region means integrate the span: the raw sum of the plate-background-corrected profile over the window.
+Not "sum the detected bands in the span", because a negative control or defective prep may lack those bands entirely.
+- Band mode offers area (fixed-window, smile-affected) and apex (smile-robust).
+- The TIFF is resolved by the expected <stem>.tif name, never a blind glob.

 ## Deferred, on purpose (with the trigger to revisit)

 - Fuller per-lane peaks overlay.
 The picker flags each lane's per-band apex.
 The